 Finding tasks for your Virtual Assistant

-In our coaching, the agency owner noted:
+In our executive advisory, the agency owner noted:

 “For this sort of stuff, I’m keeping an eye out for repetitive tasks.
 Maybe I should do another audit and see if there is enough to keep somebody busy five hours a week.
 I just don’t want to be in a position where I’m creating work and managing it, when it should be eliminated.”